 The similarities between the two are fascinating – they are born less than a year and less than 100 miles apart in Kentucky.
 They have similar temperaments and early tragedies – even that similar, hollow-faced look.

-But as Swanson points out, before the election of 1860, Jefferson Davis was a famous American hero, and a much more likely candidate for the nation’s highest office.
+But as Swanson points out, before the election of 1860, Jefferson Davis was a well-known war veteran and Secretary of War, and a much more likely candidate for the nation’s highest office.
 Lincoln was a relative unknown, and the thought of him becoming president was considered laughably unlikely.

 Through various twists of fate, Lincoln, who opposed the expansion of slavery, became U.S. president with less than 40 percent of the popular vote.
-Davis, who opposed secession but supported slavery, reluctantly became the Confederate president.
+Davis, who initially opposed secession but ardently supported slavery, became the Confederate president.

 Swanson described how, after the war and the shock of the assassination